ShinySaana/magic-tmux/README.md

 - fzf
 - git-zsh-completion
 - grml-zsh-config
+- neovim
 - ripgrep
 - starship
 - tmux
 - zsh
 - zsh-completions

+Package selection can be overwritten by setting the `PACKAGES` environment variable to a space separated list of package names (`pkgbuilds/bin/*`).
+Libraries are included unconditionally right now.

+You need to run `./x.sh reset stage2` after changing package selection.

 As well as any libraries other than what's provided by glibc: